‘I retweet your post’ - what does my action mean to you, me or others now or in the future?

 This is where I begin to diverge from some understandings of place and placemaking.
 Or rather, this is where my emphasis of what is important about placemaking is different to what others say.

 Wyckoff (2014) describes placemaking as “the process of creating Quality Places that people want to live, work, play and learn in.”
 In this urban designer-centred view, there are four meanings given to placemaking (roughly, ‘targeted development’, shaping the character of a place, tactical urbanism, and ‘Lighter, Quicker, Cheaper” (LQC)’.
-While not dismissing these out of hand, they are all strategies to socially engineer a space so that it is conducive to being lived in, i.e. they are basically conceptual approaches to placemaking in which experts, one way or another, create, shape or foster space so that it is accepted.
+While not dismissing these out of hand, they are all strategies to socially engineer a space so that it is conducive to being lived in, i.e. they are essentially conceptual approaches to placemaking in which experts, one way or another, create, shape or foster space so that it is accepted.

 In contrast, we can consider networked spaces as being vibrant and dynamic and as places in which we all have agency.
 This leads us to a different conceptualisation of place and how it acquires meaning, association and identity.